 There is no single definition of citizen science; it generally refers to data gathered at a community level to contribute to a greater whole.

-The phrase, initially used by MIT journals while writing about their community-based environmental labs, has taken on a new definition in the digital age, with data able to be uploaded from anywhere on global-scale projects.
+The phrase, initially used by MIT journals to describe their community-based environmental labs, has taken on a new definition in the digital age, with data now able to be uploaded from anywhere for global-scale projects.
 While citizen science can have a large impact, at its core, it tends to feel small.

 What are some benefits of citizen science?

-Citizen science expands the capacity for research by an incalculable amount because the number of people can be limitless, and the ability to report findings can be done instantly in the digital age; this benefit can even span climates and time zones, making efforts for studying things like climate patterns and animal migration a true team effort that can even span language barriers.
+Citizen science expands the capacity for research by an incalculable amount because the number of people can be limitless, and the ability to report findings can now be done instantly; this benefit spans climates and time zones and even language barriers, making efforts for studying things like climate patterns and animal migration a true team effort.

-Citizen science also increases public engagement with and interest in science because research is made more accessible, and participants can feel that they are meaningfully contributing to a greater effort.
+Citizen science also increases public engagement with and interest in science by making research more accessible and allowing participants to feel they are meaningfully contributing to a greater effort.

 Do you need to be a scientist?